GraphBLAS/SuiteSparseSessions/Session4/README.md

 - All template source files
 - Include headers
 - CUDA kernels
-- Compressed using zstandard
+- Compressed using zstd

-**Quote:** "If you're a Linux just for a manager, you don't wanna bundle so you can bundle source code.
-But I didn't wanna require they do that.
-Well, I bundle all my source code anyway."
+**Quote:** "If you're a Linux distro manager, you don't wanna bundle my source code.
+I didn't want to require they do that.
+Well, I bundle all my source code anyway, inside my compiled library."
 [01:50:58]

 **Timestamp:** [01:47:00] - [01:51:00]